Frequently Asked Questions

 Am I to pay the $350 in addition to the $50 deposit?

-No. The cost to attend camp is $350 per week.
+No. The cost to attend camp is $350 per week ($325/week if paid in full by March 1st).
 A $50 deposit is required to process your application.
 The balance of the camper fee is due on June 1st.

 What time do I need to arrive on Registration Day?